 Scientific Review Panel

-The applications are similar to those used by the U.S. National Institutes of Health (NIH).
-They require a description of the proposed research project, including research methods and objectives; the curriculum vitae and publication list of the principal investigator and key collaborators; a description of the applicant’s scientific achievements; a description of the laboratory and of its existing or pending support, and references.
+Applications for ICRF-funded grants become available in the fall of each year, with proposal deadlines in December.
+Similar to the application process used by the NIH, applicants are required to submit a comprehensive description of their proposed research project, along with the Curriculum Vitae and publication list of the principal investigator and key collaborators, a description of the applicant’s scientific achievements, a description of the laboratory facilities and its existing and pending support, and references.

 For more information on the Scientific Review Panel please email email@example.com.